 Entry and exit

-United States of America.
+United States of America

-Make sure your passport has at least six months validity from your planned date of return to Australia.
+Make sure your passport is valid for at least six months from the date you intend to return to Australia.

 Safety and security

 The number of violent crimes, including murders, kidnapping, shootings, armed robbery, rape and home invasions, is very high on both islands.
 Serious crimes against expatriates and tourists happen.
 Local authorities have a very poor track record in catching and prosecuting offenders

 Visitors can be affected by gang and drug-related crime anywhere in Trinidad and Tobago.
 Areas particularly prone to violent crime, including against tourists, include:

 - downtown Port of Spain, especially at night